MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-manage-tenant-isolation-policy.md

 > The Power Platform API is in preview.
 The host name and data contracts are subject to change by the time the endpoints become generally available.
 At that time, this article will be updated with the final endpoint details.

 ## Choose a tool that can authenticate with Power Platform API
 The following section provides details on getting connected to the Power Platform programmatically.
-This tutorial includes using Azure Logic Apps as a common client for admins working in the Azure space, as well as a generic PowerShell example.
+This tutorial includes using Azure Logic Apps as a common client for admins working in the Azure space, and a generic PowerShell example.
 More tools and software development kits (SDKs) are coming for Power Platform API that are directly built on top of the API and have full parity.
 When those tools become available this tutorial will be updated.

 # [Azure](#tab/Azure)
 ### Authenticate with Power Platform API and related tools
-To start off, in this tutorial we'll use a Logic Apps workflow.
+To start off, use a Logic Apps workflow.
 A Power Automate flow is also acceptable, and any other orchestration engine that your company prefers to use for automation.
-All of the calls to retrieve the data will be using RESTful APIs so any tooling that supports REST will work with this tutorial.
+All of the calls to retrieve the data will be using RESTful APIs so any tooling that supports REST works with this tutorial.

 Visit the Azure portal, and then create a new logic app and give it a name: